AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 ## Faking It ( With FakeRaw )

-Sometimes you might have a need to have AdiIRC receive a message that never actually happened.
+Sometimes you might need to have AdiIRC receive a message that never actually happened.
 Maybe because you're building a IRC gateway plugin for a different chat service like Slack or Discord.

 Okay good example but not really useful for a tutorial.
 Lets just pretend you'd wish people were more polite than they really are, making them apologize for using bad words automatically.
 Just for you.